clearflask/clearflask/README.md

 - Write
 - Tagging

-Alternatively you can deploy it yourself (cheaper) or host it on Elastic
+Alternatively you can deploy it yourself (cheaper) or host it on Elastic.
+Or you can choose to use MySQL/Aurora as a cheaper alternative.

 ##### AWS SES